AlibabaCloudDocs/eip/intl.en-US/User Guide/Associate an EIP with a cloud instance/Bind an EIP to a secondary ENI/Associate EIPs with secondary ENIs in multi-EIP to ENI mode (new applications are not accepted).md

 ## Prerequisites

 -   A secondary ENI is created and deployed in a virtual private cloud \(VPC\).
 The secondary ENI and the EIPs that you want to associate are deployed in the same region.
-For more information, see [Create an ENI](/intl.en-US/Network/Elastic Network Interfaces/Create an ENI.md).
+For more information, see [t9734.md\#](/intl.en-US/Network/Elastic Network Interfaces/Create an ENI.md).
 -   The secondary ENI is not associated with an Elastic Compute Service \(ECS\) instance.

     If the secondary ENI is associated with an ECS instance, you must disassociate the secondary ENI from the ECS instance before you can associate EIPs with the secondary ENI in multi-EIP to ENI mode.
 For more information, see [Unbind an ENI](/intl.en-US/Network/Elastic Network Interfaces/Unbind an ENI.md).